chombourger/memtraq/README.md

 So now that we know that our application leaks, we may want to know where allocations were made!

-The above log was created by memtraq having MEMTRAQ\_RESOLVE set to 0 hence no calls to backtrace\_symbols() were made to decode the addresses.

 To decode the addresses offline we need: